Table of Contents Show

 This complete guide takes you through buying a townhouse in NYC.

-Gardens, historical details, privacy, and many bedrooms and bathrooms are just some of the benefits of townhouse living.
+Gardens, historical details, privacy, and many bedrooms and bathrooms are just some benefits of townhouse living.
 The space and flexibility they provide make them dream homes for many buyers.
 However, they also come with a whole new set of responsibilities.
 You’ll be responsible for salting your icy stoop, taking the garbage to the curb, and maintaining your boiler and HVAC.
 But if it’s privacy and independent living that you’re after, they’re probably the best choice in the whole city.

 What is a Townhouse?What is a Townhouse?